AbSsEnT/giskard-tech-exercise/submission/submission_report.md

 ![random_oversampling_confusion_matrix.png](..%2Fdocs%2Fimages%2Fconfusion_matrices%2Frandom_oversampling_confusion_matrix.png)

-As we can see, we were able to increase all possible metrics, including test and cross-validation.
+As we can see, all metrics increased, including test and cross-validation.
 On the confusion matrix it is notable, that TN number decreased, although model performance increased.
 That is, because we are optimizing model performance on all classes, not only on class 1 ("Not default").

 #### SMOTE
 This approach is known as a 'standard' for over-sampling techniques, because of its simplicity and reasonable performance.
-To generate new samples, two points from minority class are selected, then the new point selected, which lies on the line between these two points.
+To generate new samples, two points from minority class are selected, then the new point is selected, which lies on the line between these two points.

 | Cross F1 | Acc.  | F1    | Balanced Acc. |